Introduction to Scratch

 1. Scratch encourages kids to learn then take risks to adapt what they’ve done.

 2. While not everyone wants to be a programmer, everyone benefits from projects that teach creative problem solving.

 The ability to imagine, create, play, and reflect are critical skills for young kids.
 At the conclusion of the sessions, students compile their work to create their own game they can publish and share.

 Lesson Overview

-Lesson 4 : Variable
+Lesson 4 : First animated bible story

 THIS PROGRAM IS OFFERED TO GRADES 4 – 5